govuk-one-login/ais-infra/ais-dynatrace-metrics/README.md

 ## How to Deploy
 To deploy this SAM template, follow these steps:
-1. Navigate to the `ais-infra-common` directory
+1. Navigate to the `ais-dynatrace-metrics` directory
 2. Build the SAM application:
 ```bash
 sam build